 Together, with Johnson and Held’s funding, Ted’s cultivated expertise, and the combined determination of the new partners, the real foundation of the company was built.

 Many years have now gone by with little word from Johnson and Held.
 Shortly after establishing their namesake, in true Old West fashion, the couple married and disappeared into the sunset.
 Rumor has it that they are living a life of leisure and tequila in remote Mexico.
-But over the next couple of years and under the care of partial owner, and now full-time buckle maker Ted, the company thrived.
-Eventually, more than filling the void left by Johnson and Held, Ron Heller took the reigns as CEO.
-Over the past 27 years, among many accomplishments, he expanded sales to international markets and firmly established J&H as the premier manufacturer of handcrafted, custom designed belt buckles.
+But over the next couple of years and under the care of partial owner, and full-time buckle maker Ted, the company thrived.
+Eventually, more than filling the void left by Johnson and Held, Jon Hastey took the reigns as CEO.
+Over the next several years, among many accomplishments, he expanded custom internet sales and firmly established J&H as the premier manufacturer of handcrafted, custom designed belt buckles.

 Today, Johnson and Held buckles are worn by motorcycle clubs, firefighters, U.S. presidents, rock stars, ranchers, rodeo riders, small business owners, war heroes, ski champions, cyclists, and branches of the U.S. military.
 Each of our handmade pieces is forged with the passion, determination, and history of a company founded upon the irrepressible Wild West spirit.